vin2001-guta/delta-dem1/README.md

 # delta-dem1
- This is  a demo for git and Githubclass
+ This is  a demo for git and Githubclasses.